Workforce

 Capturing the current state of the U.S. workforce.

-The education and health services, professional and business services, trade, and leisure and hospitality sectors have the highest numbers of job openings.
+The Health Services, Professional and Business Services, Trade, and Accommodation and Food Services industries have the highest numbers of job openings.